 The second module is a 40-hour intensive in-person learning experience held for one week (Monday through Friday) at Mayo Clinic's campus in Rochester, Minnesota.
 Taught by Mayo Clinic staff with expertise in integrative medicine, this module focuses on the science of massage in a medical setting and tools for integrating massage into a medical setting.

-The course format is a unique experiential learning opportunity to optimize the educational experience learned in the Blackboard module and includes 20-hours of hands-on shadowing under the supervision of certified Mayo Clinic massage therapy staff.
+The course format is a unique experiential learning opportunity to optimize the educational experience learned in the online module and includes 20-hours of hands-on shadowing under the supervision of certified Mayo Clinic massage therapy staff.

 Upon conclusion of this course, participants should be able to: